wp-plugins/wp-piwik/readme.txt

 == Description ==
 This plugin adds a Piwik stats site to your WordPress dashboard.
 It's also able to add the Piwik tracking code to your blog using wp_footer.

 You need a running Piwik installation and at least view access to your stats.
+Also PHP 5 or higher is strictly required.

 Look at the [Piwik website](http://piwik.org/) to get further information about Piwik.